fslev/selenium-jutils/Readme.md

 # Features

 ## WebContext
-You can group WebElements or other context classes under the same class which extends WebContext and each element will be located relative to the search context of the class.
+You can group WebElements or other context classes under the same class which extends WebContext and each element will be located relative to the search context of its wrapper class.
 __Example:__

 ```java